jokobus/TrainFriends/server/test.md

 data: {"from":"alice","latitude":48.1371,"longitude":11.5754,"ts":"..."}
 ```

-If you see only the initial "connected" message and no location event, verify that the friend relationship was established in step 4.
+If you see only the initial "connected" detail and no location event, verify that the friend relationship was established in step 4.

 ## Further functionalities (authCheck, logout, friend-requests, reject, cancel)